Im-Mr-Chris/natures-proofs-on-the-blockchain/README.md

 # natures-proofs-on-the-blockchain

+anything (i) finds value must be denoted and or classified with respect to (x)

 I want to use take these from their mathematical proofs and turn them into code for the blockchain.

-This is not for purchase and is only for my education and understanding.
+This is only for my education and understanding of nature and binary principles.
+All and any of this probably wouldn't be programed until DeDeVM is stable.

-dependent on chaos theory and initial conditions must be "set and forget" type of approach
+dependent on chaos theory and initial conditions must be "set and forget" movement follow newtons principles (if the entity is already in motion, then leave it be. this is a nature study)

 - actuality and potentiality
 - avalanche effect